Quantification of powder samples

 Hold down the left mouse button to do a selection of a cluster of points in the “Variance scatter” plot.
 The corresponding pixels will be highlighted in the image.
 Move the mouse around in the image to see the spectral profile for individual pixels or use the mouse to do a selection to see the average spectrum for several pixels.

-Press the “Up” button in the upper left corner to return to the Group level.
+Press the “Back” button in the upper left corner to return to the Group level.

 Import of values of powder content for the training set

-Press the “Import” tab, select to “Import variables and id data” and press “Apply”.
+Press the “Import” tab, select to “Variables and id data” and press “Apply”.

 Select “Powder_Quantification_Train.csv” and press “Next”